chinamike65/hugo-tuolesi/content/book3/book3en.md

 Eat their own flesh and drink their own blood.

-Hungry ghosts with internal obstructions
+##### 2. Hungry ghosts with internal obstructions

-Hungry ghosts with internal obstructions can see food and get food, but when they eat it, it turns into fire; or when they eat, it turn into feces and other very dirty things.
+Hungry ghosts with internal obstructions can see food and get food, but when they eat it, it turns into fire; or when they eat, it turns into feces and other very dirty things.
 Such a hungry ghost is a hungry ghost with internal obstacle.

 The ghost fires we often talk about are not the ghosts setting fires, but generally the food found by the hungry ghosts in the internal obstacles turns into fire.